Higgs bundles and flat connections over compact Sasakian manifolds, II: quasi-regular bundles: Introduction

-Undoubtedly the quasi-regularity is the most important condition on compact Sasakian manifolds.
+Undoubtedly, the notion of quasi-regularity is the most important condition on compact Sasakian manifolds.
 We recall that a compact Sasakian manifold is quasi-regular if every orbit of its canonical foliation (Reeb foliation) is closed.
-In this paper, we define the quasi-regularity (respectively, regularity) of basic vector bundles over quasi-regular compact Sasakian manifolds; this is done in Section \ref{q-rv}.
+In this paper, we define the quasi-regularity, and also regularity, of basic vector bundles over quasi-regular compact Sasakian manifolds; this is carried out in Section \ref{q-rv}.
 These notions contribute in refining both the set-up and the arguments in \cite{BM}.

 We notice that the orbit space of the Reeb foliation on a quasi-regular compact Sasakian manifold can be seen as a locally cyclic complex orbifold admitting a K\"ahler metric.
-For example, on the above example of $\Gamma \backslash{\rm PSL}_{2}(\R)$, the orbifold Riemann surface $\Gamma\backslash H$ appears.
-Sasakian structures have a realization as a smoothing of a locally cyclic Hodge orbifold \cite{BoG}.
+For example, for the above example of $\Gamma \backslash{\rm PSL}_{2}(\R)$, the orbifold Riemann surface $\Gamma\backslash H$ is the orbit space of the Reeb foliation.
+Any Sasakian structure has the realization as a smoothing of a locally cyclic Hodge orbifold \cite{BoG}.
 One of our motivations for defining the quasi-regularity and the regularity of basic vector bundles is to study the K\"ahler orbifolds in terms of Sasakian geometry.
-Orbibundles over the orbit space of a quasi-regular compact Sasakian manifold can be seen as regular basic bundles over a quasi-regular compact Sasakian manifold.
-In view of this, as a consequence of our results in \cite{BK}, we can show the existence of Hermite-Einstein metrics on Higgs orbibundles over orbifolds, and also obtain a correspondence between the representations of the orbifold fundamental group and the Higgs bundles over the orbifold; this is achieved directly without treating orbifold singularities (see Theorem \ref{orbiHE} and Corollary \ref{orbirephi}).
+Orbibundles over the orbit space of a quasi-regular compact Sasakian manifold can be seen as the regular basic bundles over the quasi-regular compact Sasakian manifold.
+In view of this, as a consequence of our results in \cite{BK}, we can show the existence of Hermite-Einstein metrics on Higgs orbibundles over orbifolds.
+This enables us to obtain a correspondence between the representations of the orbifold fundamental group and the Higgs bundles over the orbifold; it may be mentioned that this is achieved directly without treating orbifold singularities (see Theorem \ref{orbiHE} and Corollary \ref{orbirephi}).